Cathe0n/Cyber-Investigator-guide/README.md

 > [!IMPORTANT]
 > Use **WRITE BLOCKER** I don't care how experienced you are, a **WRITE BLOCKER IS ESSENTIAL** '~'

-# Website incident handling (Phishing).
+# Incident handling/Response: Phishing.

-Let’s talk about website-related incidents.
+Let’s talk about Phishing incidents.
 One common issue is the defacement of a client’s website.
 If the client has set up their web server properly, they should have a Security Information and Event Management (SIEM) system or an Intrusion Detection System (IDS) in place to prevent malicious activity.
 If that’s the case, it’s mostly about finding the logs, reviewing them, and implementing a fix to prevent the incident from happening again.
 But it’s not that simple.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/abc58982-595b-404b-8706-4aee1fb2b1bb" style="width: 70%; max-width: 300; max-height: 300;">